 Eric Felix, Assistant Professor, San Diego State University

-Diana Gonzalez, Interim Secretary of Higher Education, New Jersey Office of the Secretary of Higher Education
+Diana Gonzalez, Deputy Secretary of Higher Education, New Jersey Office of the Secretary of Higher Education

 Shaun Harper, Provost Professor, University of Southern California; Founder and Director, USC Race and Equity Center